mendix/cf-mendix-buildpack/README.md

 You can find the list of available releases [here](https://github.com/mendix/cf-mendix-buildpack/releases).

-**Note: do not directly pin to the buildpack source code, but always pin to a specific release.
+**:warning: Do not directly pin to the buildpack source code, but always pin to a specific release.
 The release is a runnable version of the buildpack and always contains the (binary) dependencies needed to run the buildpack directly; we do not guarantee that the source code by itself runs.**

 ## Lifecycle

 The buildpack lifecycle has two main phases:

 * `stage` : Fetch the JRE, Mendix Runtime, and nginx and bundle these together with the application model into a Cloud Foundry droplet.
-This is handled by `buildpack/stage.py` .
+This is handled by [`stage.py`](buildpack/stage.py) .
-* `run` : Start the various processes and run the application. `buildpack/start.py` is for orchestration, the JVM is for executing the Mendix Model, and nginx is used as reverse proxy including handling access restrictions.
+* `run` : Start the various processes and run the application. [`start.py`](buildpack/start.py) is for orchestration, the JVM is for executing the Mendix Model, and nginx is used as reverse proxy including handling access restrictions.

 The staging phase accepts archives in `.mda` format (Mendix Deployment Archive).
 There is experimental support for `.mpk` archives (Mendix Project Package).
 If an `.mpk` file is pushed, `mxbuild` is executed using Mono in the compile phase as well, the run phase stays the same.